noahrubin989/RAG-Azure-OpenAI-Service/README.md

 _Note: The data used in `rag_with_your_data.py` resides in a personal blob storage container, but has been placed in a `data` folder for context on the data that was used._

 ## Configuration
-To run this script you first need:
+To run this script you first need to deploy:
 * An Azure OpenAI resource.
 * An Azure AI Search resource.
 * An Azure Storage Account resource